-They fly autonomously from door to door, land precisely - even on moving targets - and return without assistance.
-All of this is on time, fast and environmentally friendly.
-Drones do not get stuck in traffic jams, are not tied to the road network and fill up with electricity instead of fossil fuel.
-But are delivery drones really conquering the logistics industry?
+They fly autonomously from door to door, land precisely - even on moving targets - and return to the starting point without outside help.
+All of this on time, quickly and environmentally friendly.
+Logistics drones do not get stuck in traffic jams, are not tied to the road network and use electricity instead of fossil fuel.
+But are delivery drones actually conquering the logistics industry?
 Are they the ultimate solution for the last mile in urban logistics?

-Increased efficiency, inner-city driving bans or the rising volume of consignments: Vehicle manufacturers, dispatchers, courier services, urban planners and transport researchers are working hard to find alternatives for the inner-city transport of goods and for route optimisation in conurbations.
-In addition to cargo bikes, e-cars or microdepots, logistics drones are the focus of the industry.
-There are numerous pilot projects in which the technology is being tested.
-So what potential do unmanned aerial vehicles have for the logistics industry?
+Whether efficiency increases, inner-city driving bans or the increasing volume of shipments - vehicle manufacturers, dispatchers, courier services, urban planners and traffic researchers are working hard to find alternatives for inner-city goods transport and for route optimization in metropolitan areas.
+In addition to cargo bikes, e-cars and micro-depots, the focus is on logistics drones.
+There are numerous pilot projects in which parcel and delivery drones are tested.
+So what potential do "unmanned aerial vehicles" have for the logistics industry?

 Pilot projects for drones of the big companies

-Research is being conducted worldwide on the small high-flyers.
-The "big ones" in the industry, from Amazon to UPS to DHLhave been testing the use of delivery drones for years.
-With Amazon Prime Air the shipping giant is already thinking one step ahead and wants to have intelligent parcel drones swarm out with flying distribution centres.
-The flying robots are to be equipped with sensors, cameras and gesture recognition so that they can perceive the gestures, facial expressions and acoustics of people.
-They will react to this and automatically adjust their routes if necessary.
-For example, the beckoning of a person from the drone can be interpreted as a signal for correct delivery.
-That this could prove to be a new form of dynamic route planning is unlikely, however.
-Companies are therefore continuing to work on the development of smart concepts for integrating logistics drones into transport and traffic flows and route planning systems.
-Data analyses and networked structures play a central role here in order to use delivery drones in such a way that they can relieve urban traffic.
+The little high-flyers are being researched around the world.
+The “big ones” in the industry, from Amazon to Alibaba to DHL, have been testing the use of delivery drones for years.
+With Amazon Prime Air, the shipping giant is already thinking a step further and wants to deploy intelligent parcel drones with flying distribution centers.
+The flight robots are to be equipped with sensors, cameras and gesture detection so that they can perceive people's gestures, facial expressions and acoustics.
+They should react to this and automatically adjust their routes if necessary.
+For example, the waving of a person can be interpreted as a signal for correct delivery.
+However, it is unlikely that this will establish itself as a new form of dynamic route planning.
+Work is continuing on smart concepts for how logistics drones can be integrated into transport and traffic flows and route planning systems.
+Data analyzes and networked structures play a central role in using delivery drones in such a way that they can relieve urban traffic.

 Mobile consolidation for the drones

-From a planning perspective, route optimisation for drones is extremely interesting and challenging.
-This is because, realistically, a drone can only pick up one or a few parcels at a time.
+From a planning point of view, route optimization for drones is extremely interesting and demanding.
+Because realistically, a drone can only pick up one or a few packages at a time.
 This means that in most cases a combination of a delivery vehicle and several drones could be used.
-The delivery vehicle moves through the delivery area while the drones "fan out", deliver a parcel, return to the vehicle, pick up the next parcel, and so on.
-In doing so, the delivery vehicle can be used to load the drones as needed and deliver parcels itself if necessary.
-Most importantly, the delivery vehicle will keep moving around the area between the departure and arrival of the drones.
+The delivery vehicle moves through the delivery area while the drones “swarm out”, deliver a package, return to the vehicle, pick up the next package, etc. The delivery vehicle can be used to load the drones if necessary and also to deliver packages yourself .
+Above all, the delivery vehicle will keep moving in the area between the departure and arrival of the drones.
 This creates something like a dynamic consolidation point.
-It is not only in science that there is initial work on route optimisation of this kind.
-The automotive industry is also already researching and testing.
-With the "Vans & Drones" project and the fully networked "Vision Van", Daimler has developed a van concept for mobile consolidation: Vans serve as mobile launch and landing pads for delivery drones.
+Not only in science is there initial work on route optimization of this type.
+The automotive industry is already researching and testing.
+With the “Vans & Drones” project and the fully networked “Vision Van”, Daimler has developed a transporter concept for mobile consolidation: Transporters serve as mobile take-off and landing sites for delivery drones.

 DHL drone delivers parcels in Bonn

-To deliver to hard-to-reach areas DHL designed the autonomously flying parcelcopter Test flights of the first three generations went over the Rhine, to the North Sea island of Juist and to the Winklmoosalm.
-The Paketkopter 4.0 even flew to an island on Lake Victoria.
-With 130 km/h and 4 kg load on board, the parcel drone achieved a distance of 65 km.
-Although DHL is not yet planning to use the parcel drones for mass delivery, this is presumably the real goal.
-After all, there has already been a test in which postal employees in Bonn could have parcels delivered by drone.
+In 2013, DHL designed the self-flying parcel copter to supply hard-to-reach areas.
+After test flights of the first three generations over the Rhine, to the North Sea island of Juist and to the Winklmoosalm, the parcel copter 4.0 has now flown to an island on Lake Victoria.
+At 130 km / h and a load of 4 kg on board, the parcel drone covered a distance of 65 km.
+Although DHL has not yet planned the parcel drones for mass delivery, this is probably precisely the actual goal.
+After all, there was already a test in which Post employees in Bonn could have parcels delivered by drone.

 Drones have not yet reached the heights of logistics

 Logistics drones have already made the leap from science fiction films into everyday life.
-But they are not (yet) suitable as delivery drones for mass delivery.
-Due to the relatively short range of the batteries and the low payload, they cannot replace the "classic" delivery service. delivery service.
-In urban areas, however, the greatest challenge lies in transporting as many products as possible in the shortest possible time.
-The personal acceptance of a parcel by delivery drone is also a dream of the future.
-Last but not least, the logistics drone will fail due to inner-city congestion and the lack of landing sites.
+But they are not (yet) suitable as delivery drones for mass deliveries.
+Due to the relatively short range of the batteries and the low payload, they cannot replace the “classic” delivery service.
+In urban areas, however, the greatest challenge lies in transporting as many goods as possible in the shortest possible time.
+The personal acceptance of a parcel via delivery drone is also a long way off.
+Last but not least, the logistics drone will fail because of the narrow inner city and the lack of landing areas.

 The use of logistics drones is unthinkable without landing sites.